markqvist/Sideband/README.md

 # Or, if your Python environment is externally managed:
 pip3 install sbapp --user --break-system-packages

+# Important note!
+On some macOS versions, programs that
+# were installed with pip does not get added to your
+# PATH environment variable.
+If this is the case, pip
+# will print out a warning about it during installation.
+# In that case, you will have to manually add the path
+# shown in the installation warning to your PATH, before
+# you can run commands such as "sideband" or "rnstatus"
+# from your shell.

 # Run Sideband from the terminal:
 #################################
 sideband